u16052642/thrive_custom_apps/inventory_mrp/cw_stock/README.rst

 Maintainer
 ==========
-This module is maintained by Cybrosys Technologies.
+This module is maintained by Thrive Bureaulogies.

-For support and more information, please visit https://www.cybrosys.com
+For support and more information, please visit https://www.thrivebureau.com

 Further information
 ===================